course-details-portlet

 By the end of this course, students should be able to:

-• Describe how finance and sustainable development (including SDGs) intersect
+• Describe how business and sustainable development (including SDGs) intersect, overlap but also conflict

-• Explain key concepts, models, theories, and instruments in sustainable finance
+• Appraise critical recent developments and key concepts, models, theories, and debates in business sustainability and sustainable finance

 • Evaluate how sustainable investing differs from impact and values-based investing